 The KRA regulations issued by SEBI in 2011 guides the functions of these agencies.
-Specific details have been provided below.
+Some of the details have been provided below:

 - Documents received by the intermediaries from their clients shall be safely stored and safeguarded by the agency.
 Such documents should be available for immediate retrieval when required.

 - The agency is required to store the original documents of the client supplied by the intermediary in physical as well as electronic form.
 The KYC information retrieval should happen within the specified time period.

 - Update in KYC information of the client should be communicated by the agency to all the intermediaries involved in providing investment services to the client in question.